 6. The Information is No Longer Correct

 If, for example, you or your talent told your customers to visit you at your old location, you will want to delete the video so as not to confuse them.
 Even if the correct information is available on your website, you run the risk of people sharing your videos with the wrong information if it is still available online.

 7. The Production Quality is Poor

 Maybe you were just learning to shoot video or you did not realize how bad the lighting and sound were until later.
 If you now have videos that put a particular video to shame, delete it and create a new one to replace it.
-Do not forget to reference the lighting and audio blog posts we shared earlier this year.
+Don’t forget to reference the lighting and audio blog posts we shared earlier this year.

 8. You Have a (Better) Duplicate Video

-If you have a video that offers the same information but looks better (production-wise) or gets significantly more hits (check your video analytics!), consider deleting the dud and do not look back.
+If you have a video that offers the same information but looks better (production-wise) or gets significantly more hits (check your video analytics!), delete the dud and do not look back.

 9. Your Product Changes

 Perhaps your actual product has changed completely, or your pricing is now different.
 Either way, to avoid confusion, be sure to delete old videos that feature or mention products and price points that are no longer available.